 We can’t plan for unprecedented times like these, but we can adapt as events unfold.
 Consider all the marketing tactics your company is currently running and make small adjustments to accommodate for these temporary times.
 It’s important to stay top-of-mind to your audience—but only by being helpful, informative, and relevant.

-At Sagefrog, our fully operational team is working remotely, helping our clients communicate with their stakeholders through strategy, website updates, blogs, content, emails, social media, digital marketing, and everything in between.
+At Sagefrog, a leading B2B marketing agency, our fully operational team is working remotely, helping our clients communicate with their stakeholders through strategy, website updates, blogs, content, emails, social media, digital marketing, and everything in between.
 If you need help adjusting your message and tactics, we’re available to help you deal with the disruption and sustain traction with responsive support and full-service marketing.

 Download this B2B digital marketing tool to help you adjust your online strategy and tactics during this time.